goetzk/tendenci-community/README.rst

 Updated credits
 ---------------

 @eschipul updated the credits not long after he found this document.
-They haven't been consistent in updating but the complaint as written was addressed.
+They (Tendenci) haven't been consistent in updating but the complaint as written was addressed.

 Removed forum
 -------------